robvet/dapr-workshop/Assignment04/step-by-step.md

    dapr run --app-id vehicleregistrationservice --app-port 6002 --dapr-http-port 3602 --dapr-grpc-port 60002 --components-path ../dapr/components dotnet run
    ```

-1. Open a **new** terminal window in VS Code and change the current folder to `src/FineCollectionService`.
+1. Open a **second** new terminal window in VS Code and change the current folder to `src/FineCollectionService`.

 1. Enter the following command to run the FineCollectionService with a Dapr sidecar: